VEZY/PlantBiophysics.jl/docs/src/concepts/package_design.md

     status = (A = 20.0, Dₗ = meteo.VPD, Cₛ = 400.0)
 )

-run!(leaf, meteo)
+out_sim = run!(leaf, meteo)

-leaf[:Gₛ]
+out_sim[:Gₛ]
 ```

 ### Outputs

-The `status` field of a `ModelList` is used to initialize the variables before simulation and then to keep track of their values during and after the simulation.
-We can extract the simulation outputs of a model list using the `status` function (from PlantSimEngine).
+The `status` field of a `ModelList` is used to initialize the variables before simulation and then to keep track of their current value during the simulation.
+We can extract the simulation outputs of a model list of the last timestep using the `status` function (from PlantSimEngine), as a `Status` type.

-The status can either be a `Status` type if simulating only one time-step, or a `TimeStepTable` (from `PlantMeteo`) if several.

 Let's look at the status of our previous simulated leaf: